geneas/lua/README.md

 *tabutil.ivalues(t)

-Returns all values in array t (like ipairs, but without the keys).
+Returns an iterator function which yields all values in array t (like ipairs, but without the keys).